observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  <span class="muted"><span class="invert">H</span>ello Framework</span>
 <span class="focus">└</span></pre>

-Next, decide whether you want sample files in your new project.
+Next, you’ll be asked whether you want sample files in your new project.
 These files demonstrate common techniques and are handy for learning — you can edit the code and see what happens.
-But if you’d prefer a more minimal starter project with less to delete later, you can omit them.
-They’re not needed for this tutorial.
+You’ll want them now for this tutorial, but in the future you can omit them if you’d prefer a minimal starter project.

 <pre data-copy="none"><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>